Advanced Academic Programs (AAP)

 Fairfax County Public Schools (FCPS) has shifted from a focus on labeling students as gifted to a focus on identifying student strengths.
 FCPS provides advanced academic services designed to develop and nurture students’ academic strengths over time.

-Advanced Academic Programs identification and placement practices are guided by an understanding that intelligence:
+Advanced Academic Programs identification and placement practices are guided by an understanding of current research about ability and intelligence showing that both:

-- Shows in different ways in different cultures
+- Shows in different ways for individuals and across cultures.

 Read about how FCPS matches students to services using the Holistic Case Study Approach to screening.